Microsoft Dynamics SL 2018 Project Template for Visual Studio 2019

 The reason is that VS 2022 is a 64-bit application and the Windows Forms designer requires 64-bit controls.
 The Dynamics SL SDK controls are 32-bit controls.
 You cannot add them to the toolbox and the designer will show nothing but an error message if you open an existing project.
 You will not be able to use it.
 Here is a link to the thread of developers complaining about this and the VS Windows Forms team responding.
 In short, they worked hard to make the designer work with .Net Core, and in the process broke .Net Framework apps.
 You can scroll to the bottom to see the latest workaround suggestions.
 It is possible to recompile your project in VS 2022, without making any changes to the designer, but it gets annoying very quickly when you can’t make any design changes.

 UPDATE: Dynamics SL 2018, CU3 (and later CUs) include an msi named “SDKSetupVS2017.msi” that is the official SDK when working with Visual Studio 2017 and 2019.
-This post remains helpful if you have a prior CU installed and cannot install the latest CU for some reason…
+As of Dec.
+15, 2024, the template that used to be linked here has been removed.
+Please use the SDK Setup that ships with Dynamics SL 2018, CU3 and later.

 After installing Visual Studio 2019, I tried to use the method described in an earlier post to use the official project template with it.
 That simply didn’t work.
 After listening to episode 1630 of DotNetRocks, “Visual Studio Templates with Layla Porter,” I decided to create a version of the Dynamics SL 2018 Project Template for VS 2019.
 That worked!
 I checked the license for the source code included in the template, the Microsoft Public License, and concluded that it allowed me to publish the template as an extension.